What is a Bank Reconciliation

 - Look at payments on the bank statement which have not been ticked.
 List these on the bank reconciliation statement under Payments on the bank statement not in the cash book.

 - Using the two statements, compare the adjusted bank statement balance with the adjusted cash book balance.
-If the bank reconciliation procedures have been carried out correctly then the two figures should be the same.
-If the balances are not the same look to see that you have ticked off all items correctly and that there are no arithmetical errors to ensure any bank reconciliation problems are eliminated.
+If the reconciliation procedures have been carried out correctly then the two figures should be the same.
+If the balances are not the same look to see that you have ticked off all items correctly and that there are no arithmetical errors to ensure any reconciliation problems are eliminated.

 Post Adjusting Journal Entries

-Following the completion of the bank reconciliation journals are required to post the adjustments for the reconciling items.
+Following the completion of the reconciliation journals are required to post the adjustments for the reconciling items.
 The journals vary depending on the type of reconciling items, and typical examples are shown in our bank-reconciliation journal entries post.

 About the Author